Wesley534/financial_companion/README.md

 - Backend: containerize or run with a production ASGI server (e.g., uvicorn/gunicorn + uvicorn workers) and ensure environment variables and database are configured.

 ## Deployments / Live URL
-Replace the placeholder below with the actual URL once deployed.

 Live instance: https://financialcompanion.netlify.app/

-If you want me to insert the real link, paste the URL here and I'll update the README.

 ## Project layout (high-level)
 - `/backend` — FastAPI app, models, routers, Alembic migrations, and start script.